-Reserves accounts are effectively sterling current accounts for commercial banks - they are among the safest assets a bank can hold and are the ultimate means of payment between banks.
+Reserves accounts are effectively sterling current accounts for SMF participants - they are among the safest assets a bank can hold and are the ultimate means of payment between banks.
 Whenever payments are made between the accounts of customers at different commercial banks, they are ultimately settled by transferring central bank money (reserves) between the reserves accounts of those banks.

-Reserves balances can be varied freely to meet day-to-day liquidity needs.
-For example, funds can be moved on and off reserves accounts up to the close of CHAPS in order to accommodate unexpected, end-of-day payment in/outflows.
+Reserves balances can be varied freely to meet day-to-day liquidity needs, for example, to accommodate unexpected, end-of-day payment flows.
 In this way, reserves balances can be used as a liquidity buffer.
-The reserves they hold on their accounts are considered "liquid assets" for the purpose of the FSA's liquidity requirements.
+The funds held in reserves accounts are considered "liquid assets" for the purpose of the PRA's liquidity requirements.

 The main SMF Documentation sets out how the scheme works.
 These may be amended by the Bank from time to time by Market Notices.